Natural Disinfectant Spray for Cat Wounds

 - 0.70 LBS

 - made in

-Topical Spray: Spray several times a day to affected area until healed.
+Topical Spray: Spray several times a day to the affected area(s) until healed.

-It may some times be necessary to shave or trim your pet’s hair so that the First Aid spray reaches the affected area.
-If necessary, cover the affected area with gauze dressing.
+It may sometimes be necessary to shave or trim your pet’s hair so that the First Aid spray reaches the affected area.
+If necessary, cover the affected area(s) with gauze dressing.